bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-03-08-rainbow-private-affair.md

 Indeed, it is the classic love triangle, a true genre in itself, which has inspired both mediocre and extraordinary films...
 The myth of originality is nonsense for us.
 We always copy, trying to tell the same stories differently.
 Within this known structure, we invent new characters, a new love story like that of Milton, Fulvia and Giorgio.

-_You are familiar with the adaptation of literary works to cinema (_Padre Padrone_,_ Kaos_,_ Elective Affinities _etc).
+_You are familiar with the adaptation of literary works to cinema (Padre Padrone, Kaos, Elective Affinities etc).
 Is the work different when starting from an  existing text?_

 The choice to adapt a novel always arises from the intuition that its pages will allow us to express and represent our thoughts, our existential anxieties.
 Whether the text is by Tolstoy or Pirandello, we follow our path which is that of cinema.
 We know we will have to betray the author.
 Pirandello rightly said that ‘stories are like empty sacks, shrivelled on the ground.
 They only arise if you fill them with your feelings and your impulses.’